sbmeco1991/Simulation_SAS/README.md

 # Simulation_SAS
-The purpose of this project is to investigate what happens to the estimation of fixed effect parameters, the standard errors estimates of the fixed effect parameters and the Type I and Type II error for the fixed effects hypothesis testing when the correlation structure is over- and under-specified.
+The purpose of this project is to investigate what happens to the estimation of fixed effect parameters, the standard error estimates of the fixed effect parameters and the Type I and Type II error for the fixed effects hypothesis testing when the correlation structure is over- and under-specified.

 Fitting data with over and under specified variance covariance stuctures tends to be a common problem for researchers.
 Hence, it is insightful to see what errors we have to deal with, if and when that happens.